-Since I've but one CF card, I've gone ahead and created a "forensic image" of the card, storing its contents, byte after byte, in a file called card.raw in ~cs50/pub/share/pset5/.
-So that you don't waste time iterating over millions of 0s unnecessarily, I've only imaged the first 35 MB of the CF card.
+Since I've but one CF card, I've gone ahead and created a "forensic image" of the card, storing its contents, byte after byte, in a file called card.raw in ~cs50/pub/share/hacker5/.
+So that you don't waste time iterating over millions of 0s unnecessarily, I've only imaged the first 9.1 MB of the CF card.
 Since you're only going to be reading it, you don't need your own copy of this forensic image.
 (Might as well save space!)
-Simply open our copy with fopen via its full path, as in the below.23
+Simply open our copy with fopen via its full path, as in the below.22

-'''

-FILE fp = fopen("/home/cs50/pub/share/pset5/card.raw", "r");
+FILE fp = fopen("/home/c/s/cs50/pub/share/hacker5/card.raw", "r");

-'''

-You should find that this image contains 42 JPEGs, most of which are less than 1 MB in size.24
+You should find that this image contains 51 JPEGs, all of which are less than 250 KB in size.23

-Notice, incidentally, that ~/pset5/jpg/ is empty.
+Notice, incidentally, that ~/cs50/hacker5/jpg/ is empty.
 It's up to you to create, at least, a Makefile and recover.c for this program.
 You probably don't need a recover.h, but you're welcome to create one.
 For simplicity, you may hard-code the path to card.raw in your program; your program need not accept any command-line arguments.
 When executed, though, your program should recover every one of the JPEGs from card.raw, storing each as a separate file in your current working directory.
 Your program should number the files it outputs by naming each ###.jpg, where ### is three-digit decimal number from 000 on up.
 (Befriend sprintf.)
 You need not try to recover the JPEGs' original names.
-To check whether the JPEGs your program spit out are correct, simply SFTP them to your own desktop, double-click, and take a look.
-If each photo appears intact, your operation was likely a success!
+To check whether the JPEGs your program spit out are correct, simply SFTP them to your own desktop, double-click, and take a look.24 If each photo appears intact, your operation was likely a success!